 The adjustments that compensate:

-Watch for the one second of delay.
-Video calls introduce latency — typically one to two seconds — between when you finish speaking and when the other person hears it.
+Watch for the one-second delay.
+Video calls introduce latency typically one to two seconds between when you finish speaking and when the other person hears it.
 Interrupting into what sounds like a pause is actually interrupting mid-sentence.
 Leave a half-beat more space than feels natural before responding to avoid talking over the interviewer.

 Presence and energy on camera